hiromataba/Leaderboard/README.md

 To get a local copy up and running follow these simple example steps.

-1. Copy this link `https://github.com/hiromataba/Todo-List-App` and type git clone `https://github.com/hiromataba/Todo-List-App` in your terminal to get and run this project locally
+1. Copy this link `https://github.com/hiromataba/Leaderboard` and type git clone `https://github.com/hiromataba/Leaderboard` in your terminal to get and run this project locally
 2. Run the live server or simply open index.html in dist folder with your browser.

-## Authors
+## Author

 👤 **Aganze Mataba Henri**